-We also searched the titles and abstracts of patents (when an English version was available) with the same keywords used to identify SDG-related publications.8 relevant for achieving the SDGs, they might not include keywords that relate directly to the goals.
+We also searched the titles and abstracts of patents (when an English version was available) with the same keywords used to identify SDG-related publications.

+This method is purposefully restrictive.
+Not all patents that are relevant to SDGs will cite SDG-related publications (the number of patents citing any publications is very low, as discussed in chapter 4).
+Moreover, patents use technical language to describe inventions thus, even where inventions are potentially relevant for achieving the SDGs, they might not include keywords that relate directly to the goals.
 The results in this chapter are therefore based on a conservative interpretation of which inventions are related to SDGs.
 Because our study compares shares of inventions across SDGs, countries and technology fields, we believe a conservative interpretation produces a more accurate analysis than a method that privileges coverage over precision.